ATLUTDVIPs/Logger/README.md

 ![](https://github.com/ATLUTDVIPs/Logger/blob/d4f1b1991421f8d1394ab84984e20fb8b8ab1bc5/pics/Log.jpg)

 Based on the default logging level, all logging for that ( and above ) are displayed.
 All logging below that level is not printed.
-ex:  By setting the logging level to Warning, logging levels of Critical, Error, and Warning are dislayed, but Debug is not.
+ex:  By setting the logging level to Warning, logging levels of Critical, Error, and Warning are displayed, but Debug is not.

 ```
 logger = CustomLogger( __file__, "Warning" )